This is a FREE program.

 NO. It is the parent/legal guardian’s responsibility to pick up their cadet or make arrangements for someone else to pick up their cadet during mandatory passes.

 YES.
-Graduating Cadets can return to high school after completing Thunderbird Youth Academy, although it will be at the high schools discretion whether or not to accept the graduate.
+After completing the Thunderbird Challenge Program cadets can return to high school after completing Thunderbird Youth Academy, although it will be at the high school's discretion whether or not to accept the graduate.

-Qualified students will have the opportunity to earn high school credit, obtain their GED and earn college credit through the OSU Institute of Technology.
-TYA offers an online high school credit recovery program.
+Qualified students will have the opportunity to earn high school credit, obtain their GED and earn college credits and concurrent enrollment through the Northeast Technology Center in Pryor, OK.
+TCP offers an online high school credit recovery program.
 Each graduating Cadet will earn 3 credits that will transfer back to their high school along with the potential to earn additional credits.
 Students can also participate in the academy’s job shadowing programs, observing and interning in different career fields to gather ideas for future employment.

 YES.
 Thunderbird Youth Academy has a nursing staff on call 24 hrs.
 It is the mission of health services to keep your cadet healthy and moving throughout the program.